Trek Precaliber 12 Kids Bike Review

 Frame Design – Much Better Than Most 12″ Bikes

-The Trek Precaliber 12 is the best designed 12″ bike we’ve tested.
+The Trek Precaliber 12 is one of the best designed 12″ bikes we’ve tested.
 It has a unique combination of shorter seat height, adjustable height handlebars, and longer frame, which make it a natural fit and ride for the youngest riders.
+That being said, we much prefer 14″ bikes for this age as the taller wheels allow for longer crank arms which prevent kids from constantly having the spin their legs out.

 Low Seat Height

-Its low minimum seat height allows very young riders to safely touch the ground with their feet, instead of just grazing the ground with their toes on a too tall 12″ bike.
-For example, this 12″ Trek bike has a minimum seat height of 15.25″, while the REI Co-Op Cycles REV 12″ bike has a minimum seat height of almost 18″!
+Its low minimum seat height allows very young riders to safely touch the ground with their feet, instead of just grazing the ground with their toes on a too-tall 12″ bike.
+For example, this 12″ Trek bike has a minimum seat height of 15.25″, while the REI Co-op REV 12 bike has a minimum seat height of 17.5″!

 This lower seat also creates a lower center of gravity so that the child is sitting much more “in” the bike rather than perched on top.
 An additional benefit of this low center of gravity is that balancing and maneuvering the bike are significantly easier.